-But what if you appreciate the Maltese but also love the Pug—why not combine the two?
-Well, there are multiple Maltese mixes out there that will give you quite a variety of dogs to choose from but with a part of that amazing Maltese personality.
+Because it is a popular dog, there are multiple Maltese mixes out there that will give you quite a variety of dogs to choose from but with a part of that amazing Maltese personality.

 We’ve created a list of 22 popular Maltese mixes with a bit of information about each breed.
 Maybe one of these pups will be the next companion for your family!

 1. Cairmal (Maltese x Cairn Terrier Mix)

 Also known as the Malticairn, this pup is the combo of the Maltese and the Cairn Terrier.
 Cairns hail from Scotland and are cheerful, energetic, and loyal, and they prefer to spend as much time with their families as possible.

 The Cairmal is the perfect combination of his parents and is full of spunk, energy, and affection.
 They need daily brushing and might be somewhat challenging to train thanks to the famous terrier stubbornness.

 2. Cav-A-Malt (Cavalier King Charles Spaniel x Maltese Mix)